Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kaede, Lucy (A girl with Dissociative Identity Disorder).md

 Author: Syberian Inc

-Compatable game version: V0.69

 First appearance: 7/17/2018

 Created in version: V0.26

+### Additional information

+Based on the character from Elfen Lied.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kaede%2C%20Lucy%20(A%20girl%20with%20Dissociative%20Identity%20Disorder)%20-%20Syberian%20Inc%2C%20V0.69.student">Kaede, Lucy (A girl with Dissociative Identity Disorder) - Syberian Inc, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kaede%2C%20Lucy%20(A%20girl%20with%20Dissociative%20Identity%20Disorder)%20-%20Syberian%20Inc.student">Kaede, Lucy (A girl with Dissociative Identity Disorder) - Syberian Inc.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---